Eligibility Criteria for Applicants

 Harrington Scholar-Innovator Project Types

-The goal of the Harrington Scholar-Innovator Grant Program is to advance physician-scientist-initiated projects aimed at clinical introduction of new medicines (drugs or biologics).
-The specific focus of eligible projects includes fundamental discovery (elucidation of novel targets), novel drugs and biologics or drug-device combinations.
+The goal of the Harrington Scholar-Innovator Program is to advance physician-scientist-initiated projects aimed at clinical introduction of new medicines (drugs or biologics).
+The specific focus of eligible projects includes fundamental discovery (elucidation of novel targets and leads) or development of novel drugs or biologics or drug-device combinations.

-The Harrington Grant Application Submission and Selection Process
+The Harrington Scholar-Innovator Program Selection Process and Deadlines

-The 2015 Harrington Scholar-Innovators will be selected by a two-stage process.
-Interested applicants are asked to submit a Letter of Intent by 5:00 PM EDT May 2, 2014 Invitations to submit a full proposal will be sent to applicants via email mid-late June 2014, and proposals will be due on August 15, 2014.
+Harrington Scholar-Innovators will be selected by a two-stage process.
+Interested applicants are asked to submit a Letter of Intent by 5:00 PM EDT May 1, 2015.
+Invitations to submit a full proposal will be sent to applicants via email by the end of June and proposals will be due on August 3, 2015.

 Confidentiality in the Application Process